ooFaycaloo/ITCompetitiveProgramming-day2/ITCP/SecondDay/THE CHALLENGE/SECOND-DAY-CHALLENGES.md

 ## Problem 12:

-reverse the the given string
+reverse the the given string without using arrays

 Ex :
 ```